MiguelReuter/game_engine/README.md

 # Game Engine

-WIP : 2D game engine developped in C++ from scratch, using SDL2 library.
+WIP : 2D game engine developed in C++ from scratch, using SDL2 library.

 # Features